0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 Finally, here's our single controller function, this is the handler mounted at `/todos` in our little demo app.

-Because we've wired up shuttle's postgres pool into our app, every handler function is giving a state structt with our postgress pool inside.
+Because we've wired up shuttle's postgres pool into our app, every handler function is giving a state struct with our postgres pool inside.
+This is how state works in functional languages, the staet is passed from trunk to leaf, passing down the function tree.

 The handler returns a simple string representation of the todos in our database, if we wanted we could build a richer html representation or even json, to be consumed by a frontend.